mever-team/FairBench/README.md

 yhat = classifier.predict(x)
 ```

-The framework can also be used with other
+The framework also supports other
 machine learning setups: `tensorflow`, `pytorch`, `jax`

-Declare a binary sensitive attribute.
-Either use
+Declare sensitive attributes with binary columns.
-a single `sensitive` array,
+Either use a single `sensitive` array,
-or consider multiple such attributes,
+or consider multiple such arrays,
 which should be set as branches of what
 the library calls forks.
 Forks are
 collections of different